Ash Regan

 Following the announcement of Sturgeon's intention to resign the leadership of the SNP and as First Minister of Scotland, Regan announced her candidacy in the 2023 leadership contest.
 Her campaign was endorsed by Alba Party leader and former SNP leader and first minister, Alex Salmond.
 She finished last of three candidates with 11.1% of the vote and was eliminated in the first round of voting.
 On 28 October 2023, Regan announced her defection from the SNP to the Alba Party and was subsequently appointed the party's parliamentary leader.
 She was the first (and, to date, only) Alba Party member of the Scottish Parliament, having been elected as an SNP member.

+In early 2025, Regan was runner-up in an election for Alba's leader, securing 47.7% of the vote.
+In October 2025, Regan announced her resignation from Alba to sit as an independent MSP.
+She said that this was so she could give greater attention to her proposed member's bill, the Prostitution (Offences and Support) (Scotland) Bill.
+The bill was defeated at stage one in February 2026.

+Regan stood as an Independent candidate at the 2026 Scottish Parliament election in the Edinburgh and Lothians East regional list, where she won 1,904 votes, ultimately failing to be re-elected as an MSP.

 Early life

 Sarah Jane Regan was born in Biggar, South Lanarkshire, on 8 March 1974.
 Her father, a Catholic, and her mother, a Protestant were from Glasgow, where her mother owned a kilt shop on Sauchiehall Street.
 Regan attended primary school in Scotland, before moving with her family to North Devon in England aged ten.
 When she was fifteen years old, Regan changed her birth forename in a deed poll to Ashten, to avoid confusion with another girl in her school who shared the same name.

 Regan attended Keele University in England from 1992 to 1995, gaining a Bachelor of Arts in International Relations.
 She was the first in her family to attend university.
 She was a writer for Concourse magazine, a student newspaper of the Keele University Students' Union.
 After graduating she moved to London and earned a diploma in public relations at the London School of Public Relations.

 She briefly lived in Australia.
 Regan married Robert Denham in 2000, and they had twin boys, before returning to Scotland in 2003.
 They separated in 2020, after which Regan reverted to her maiden name.

 In 2007, Regan studied Development Management at the Open University, gaining a Master of Science in 2012.